legeRise/MultiLine-text-to-image-using-pillow-and-textwrap/README.md

-# Image Text Inserter
+# ADD MultiLine Text to Image using Pillow and Textwrap

-This script allows you to add multiline text to an image, providing a simple way to customize images with captions or descriptions.
+This script allows you to add multiline text to an image using the Pillow library and textwrap, providing a simple way to customize images with captions or descriptions.

 ## Features